boathit/boathit.github.io/index.md

 ---

-## Research Interests and Group
+## Research interests and group

 Machine learning and data mining, with a focus on sequence, graph, and probabilistic modeling:
 * Time series data and spatiotemporal data modeling.
 * Self-supervised learning, structured and interpretable representation learning.
+* Graph and compact deep learning by exploring the underlying symmetry and structures.
 * Probabilistic generative models.

-* Graph and compact deep learning by exploring the underlying symmetry and structures.
+You can learn more about me in my <a href="{{ '/posts.html' | relative_url }}">posts</a>.

-I am very glad to work with some excellent students at HITSZ. <font color="#2E86C1">Self-motivated undergraduate students with strong programming skills and solid math background are welcomed, feel free to drop me an email and attach your cv if you are interested.</font>
+I am very glad to work with some excellent students at HITSZ. <font color="#2E86C1">Self-motivated undergraduate students with strong programming skills and solid math background are welcome, feel free to drop me an email and attach your cv if you are interested.</font>

-#### Undergraduate Students
+#### Undergraduate students

 |:--------|:--------|:-------|:--------|
 | Haokun Gui |&nbsp; (桂昊坤)$$\dagger$$   |&nbsp; class of 2020@HITSZ |&rarr; PhD@Hong Kong University of Science and Technology (HKUST)|